gitter-badger/artisanci/artisan/_vendor/README.rst

 License: MIT

 It appears that ``pyvbox`` is not currently maintained.
 Last release was a year ago.
-All changes *should* be submitted against their `GitHub repository <https://github.com/mjdorma/pyvbox>`_ but it seems that there is slim chance of getting a new release.
-Feel free to submit any changes to Artisan, the original repository, or both.
+All changes *should* be submitted against the `GitHub project <https://github.com/mjdorma/pyvbox>`_ but it seems that there is slim chance of getting a new release.
+Feel free to submit any changes to Artisan CI in addition to .

 vboxapi Revision 109501
 -----------------------
-Licenses: CDDL-1.0 and GPLv2
+License: CDDL-1.0

 From the VirtualBox SDK kit which can be found on the `VirtualBox Downloads page <https://www.virtualbox.org/wiki/Downloads>`_ available for any host.
 All changes should be submitted upstream.
-The module ``vboxapi`` is dual licensed under CDDL-1.0 and GPLv2.
-For the purposes of Artisan the CDDL-1.0 License is used.
-All source code within ``vboxapi`` is not changed from it's distributed form.
+The module ``vboxapi`` is licensed under CDDL-1.0 as long as the code is distributed without any modifications.
+All source code within ``artisan/_vendor/vboxapi/...`` is not changed from it's distributed form.